-Snegurochka opens in Kiev in 1992, one year after Ukraine’s declaration of independence.
+Kiev 1992.
 Rachel, a troubled young English mother, joins her journalist husband on his first foreign posting in the city.
-Terrified of their apartment's balcony with its view of the Motherland statue she develops obsessive rituals to keep her three-month old baby safe.
-Her difficulties expose her to a disturbing endgame between Elena Vasilyevna, the old caretaker, and Mykola Sirko, a shady businessman who sends Rachel a gift.
-Rachel is the interloper, ignorant, isolated, yet also culpable with her secrets and her estrangements.
-As consequences bear down she seeks out Zoya, her husband’s caustic-tongued fixer, and Stepan, the boy from upstairs who watches them all.
+Terrified of the apartment's balcony, she develops obsessive rituals to keep their baby safe.
+Her difficulties expose her to a disturbing endgame between the elderly caretaker and a local racketeer who sends a gift that surely comes with a price.
+Rachel is isolated yet culpable with her secrets and estrangements.
+As consequences bear down she seeks out Zoya, her husband's fixer, and the boy from upstairs who watches them all.

-Betrayal is everywhere and home is uncertain, but in the end there are many ways to be a mother.
+Home is uncertain, betrayal is everywhere, but in the end there are many ways to be a mother.

 ‘An unforgettable story.
 The claustrophobia is palpable, and the characters are utterly convincing in this beautifully observed novel.
 Outstanding.’ —Claire Fuller